 The queen conch information routinely collected at the Fisheries Department includes fishery dependent data, sales and export data, export quality data, and fishery independent data from country-wide abundance surveys and surveys conducted within marine reserves.
 Other data that have been collected sporadically include catch and effort from trip interviews and biological data.
-Recently, the Managed Access Program also collects detailed catch and effort information from two pilot sites.
+Typical fishery data forms and a queen conch meat conversion information sheet used for data collection are given in Appendix D. Recently, the Managed Access Program also collects detailed catch and effort information from two pilot sites.
 These data types are included in Table 1, and details are provided in the sections that follow.